UPB-Graphics/gfx-framework/CONTRIBUTING.md

 -   Fork this repo and make your own.
--   Make one dedicated branch per feature; if you want to do more than one thing, make more than one branches.
+-   Make one dedicated branch per feature; if you want to do more than one thing, make more than one branch.
 We will not merge from your `master`.
 -   Write informative commit messages.
 See https://chris.beams.io/posts/git-commit/
 -   ***Split an independent change into its own commit.*** This does not mean that you should make commits as fine-grained as possible.
 Commits should form